LindaOjo/Lindaojo.com/content/blog/articles/How-to-check-lighthouse-scores-on-chrome or firefox.md

 Click the "generate report" button to start auditing

-Firefox users should navigate to the lighthouse icon in the top-right menu and click "generate report" button as shown below
+Firefox users should navigate to the lighthouse icon in the top-right menu and click the "generate report" button as shown below

 <div class="centered-image lg:w-2/3 md:w-2/3 sm:w-56">